myelements/myelements.jquery/README.md

  - 0.1 second is the threshold in which the user no longer feels is interacting with the data.

-Also inspired by this other video https://www.youtube.com/watch?v=wsov4lUE2yM
+Also inspired by this other video [The Future of Real-Time with Guillermo Rauch](https://www.youtube.com/watch?v=_8CykecwKhw)

 The frontend needs to be able to handle a variety of scenarios:
  - Session expiration